kheeva/12_image_resize/README.md

 # How to Install

-You just need to download and install [python3.](http://python.org) Also you need to install Pillow package.
-Pillow and PIL cannot co-exist in the same environment.
+You just need to download and install [python3](http://python.org).
+Also you need to install [Pillow package](https://pypi.python.org/pypi/Pillow/4.3.0).<br /> Pillow and PIL cannot co-exist in the same environment.
 Before installing Pillow, please uninstall PIL.

 ```bash
 pip install -r requirements.txt